tronross/lotide/README.md

 eqArrays checks if two input arrays are identical, element by element.

 ### eqObjects
-eqObjects checks if two input objects are identical.
+eqObjects checks if two input objects are identical, and returns true if they are.

 ### findKeyByValue
 findKeyByValue takes in an object and a value, scans the object and returns the first key which contains the given value.